 - If it’s winter and you’ve got water in the attic or see water stains on your ceilings or walls, look for any ice dams.

-From gutters to the ground
+The gutters and the ground

-- Place splash blocks at the end of downspouts to carry water away from the foundation, or add an extra length of downspout if necessary.
+- Place splash blocks at the end of downspouts to carry water away from the foundation or add an extra length of downspout if necessary.

 - Replace any damaged caulk around windows or doors.